|

 Club will celebrate its grand re-opening Friday night.
 President

-will make the principal address of the evening and President Oscar
+superintendent, will make the principal address of the evening

-Teucke and past-president Roy Porter will recount the history
+and President Oscar Teucke and past-president Roy Porter will

-Ben–Lin Club.
-For the past several years, its club rooms
+the Ben–Lin Club.
+For the past several years, its club

-have been the scene of much general community activity.
-It has
+rooms have been the scene of much general community activity.

-witnessed the whole gamut of town enterprise from the twinkling
+It has witnessed the whole gamut of town enterprise from the

-feet of children at their dancing lessons to the cheers of a football
+twinkling feet of children at their dancing lessons to the cheers

 The club has been widely publicized over the